Navy bands in Canada: Zealley era and the Second World War

 offer to organize one at no cost to NSC.
 In 1943 he was promoted to the rank of Lieutenant Commander and appointed music director of the RCN School of Music in Toronto.
 He would lead supervise and train 19 navy bands throughout the war.
-During the war, the RCN had 3 of its 19 bands serving aboard ships.
-One of these bands was the Naden Band, formed in August 1940, which soon gained recognition as one of the premier Canadian navy bands, with its duties during the war consisting of keeping civilian and military morale high.
-It also assisted the government in raising money for the war effort through countless War Bond Drives.
-The end of the war brought demobilisation and disbanding of the navy bands with the exception of the Naden Band.
+During the war, three Royal Canadian Navy bands served aboard ships.

 Post-war era and unification

 Zealley retired in 1945 to Agincourt near Toronto, where he would die in May 1961.
 The Royal Canadian Navy School of Music was created in 1954 in Esquimalt, British Columbia for musicians of the RCN, with the school being the Canadian equivalent of the United States Armed Forces School of Music.
 In 1961, the school was expanded and rebranded to include musicians from the Canadian Army and the Royal Canadian Air Force and by the time of the Unification of the Canadian Armed Forces in February 1968, the school had officially been renamed to the Canadian Forces School of Music.
 Only the Stadacona Band and the Naden Band remained following unification.
 Until it was dissolved, the Band of HMCS Carleton served as the effective Central Band of the RCN as it was based in Ottawa, the national capital.
-In the years after the war, the Naden Band continued to represent the Canadian Forces throughout British Columbia.
 In 1968, the Stadacona Band absorbed the Royal Canadian Artillery Band (Coastal) and members of the HMCS Cornwallis Band.

-The 1994 Canadian federal budget resulted in the disbanding of five of the nine regular force bands, including the Naden Band.
-In June 1997, Art Eggleton, the then Minister of National Defence announced a restructuring of the Music Branch and the creation of a new band in Victoria, re-establishing a full-time regular force naval band on the West Coast.